TingLyu729/COMP636-project_-Ting-Lyu/README.md

     - Error Handling: Basic error handling is implemented, but more robust error handling and validation should be added.

-*Database Questions*
+# Web Application Structure
-**What SQL statement creates the car table and defines its three fields/columns?
-(Copy and paste the relevant lines of SQL.)**
+## What SQL statement creates the car table and defines its three fields/columns?
+(Copy and paste the relevant lines of SQL.)

 CREATE TABLE IF NOT EXISTS car
 (